 ◾ Miscommunication between suppliers and port operators

-These factors are not always visible in contracts, but they hit your bottom line harder than coal price fluctuations.
+These factors are not always visible in contracts, but they impact your bottom line more than coal price fluctuations.

 Demurrage is the most expensive mistake

 Demurrage is the penalty paid when a vessel exceeds its allowed unloading window.
-Every extra day is a loss.
-Even a small delay can burn through the savings you expected from a favorable coal deal.
+Every extra day is a direct financial loss.
+Even a small delay can erase the savings expected from a favorable coal deal.

 What causes demurrage: